Add to collection

 Vonda Cummings, Marine ecologist

-Have you heard of ocean acidification?
+Have you heard of ocean acidification3?
 There’s lots of nods – cool.
 So with global warming you can end up making the sea more acidic.
 So we want to know how animals might cope and what they might look like in 10 or so years, what those communities look like.

 Video text

-At each workshop Gabby was accompanied by a marine scientist who gave a presentation about their research investigating marine environments and species – and how they are being affected by human activities and environmental change.
+At each workshop Gabby was accompanied by a marine scientist who gave a presentation about their research investigating marine environments and species4 – and how they are being affected by human activities and environmental change.

 Gabby O’Connor